 Not long after establishing in Australia, Duratray also became member of Austmine, the leading not-for-profit industry association for the Australian Mining Equipment, Technology and Services (METS) sector.
 As members, the company has exhibited at the biannual Austmine Mining Conference and Exhibition on numerous occasions.

-Currently, Duratray International in Australia takes pride in employing 20 staff from eight different nationalities who work in the Brisbane and Perth branches and the headquarters in Melbourne, led by Managing Director Marcelo Medel.
+Currently, Duratray International in Australia takes pride in employing great professionals from eight different nationalities who work in the Brisbane and Perth branches and the headquarters in Melbourne, led by Managing Director Marcelo Medel.